corrode/corrode.github.io/content/blog/ugly/index.md

 ```

 The goal is to parse the above content from a file called `.env` and return a data structure that contains the key-value pairs.
-Sounds simple enough!
+Child's play.

 I invite you to write your own version first.
-Or at least take a second to consider all the edge-cases that you can think of.
+Or at least take a second to think about the problem.

 ## A Painful First Attempt

-Here is one attempt to parse the above file that I saw in the wild recently.
+A Rust learner will sit down and attempt to parse the above file.
-Keep in mind that this is a bit of an exaggerated version, but it is not too far off from what I saw in practice.
+They might come with a solution like the one below, which is not too far from what I've seen recently.

 ```rust
 use std::collections::HashMap;